 Homeowners facing flooding as Storm Bert batters Wales

-Five Flood warnings and more than 30 alerts have been issued across Welsh rivers by Natural Resources Wales.
+Eight flood warnings and more than 40 alerts have been issued across Welsh rivers by Natural Resources Wales.

 Your support helps us to tell the story